The Fake Ledger Letter: How the Recovery-Phrase Mail Scam Works

 What the fake letter looks like

 Imagine opening your mailbox and finding a printed letter that appears to come from Ledger, the hardware-wallet maker.
 It carries the company logo, a real-looking business address, and an official reference number.
-Some versions are even signed with the name of a real Ledger executive to seem more trustworthy.
+Some versions add official-looking touches — a signature block or a named contact — to seem more trustworthy.
 It feels legitimate, and that is exactly the point.

 The letter usually claims your wallet needs an urgent action: a critical security update, a Transaction Check, an Authentication Check, a device you must validate or verify, or a new Quantum Resistance upgrade.
 It presses you with a deadline, warning that if you do not comply in time you could lose access to your wallet.
-Documented waves used deadlines such as 15 October 2025.
+The specific wording, reference numbers, and deadlines vary between letters.

 To act, the letter tells you to scan a printed QR code or type a web address into your browser.
-One quiet detail undercuts the whole thing: Ledger has publicly confirmed this scam and notes that it almost never sends physical mail to customers at all.
+One quiet detail undercuts the whole thing: Ledger has publicly warned that it will never contact you to ask for your recovery phrase and that such requests are phishing, whatever channel they arrive through.3

 Why it already knows your name and address